perspectivezoom/from-html-to-backbone/README.md

       $(document).ready(function () {
 ```

-The first thing to notice is that the Underscore template moved from its own variable to the "template" property of the View.
+The first thing to notice is that the Underscore template moved from its own variable to the `template` property of the View.
 Strictly speaking, this wasn't necessary; our render function could have just as easily been `this.$el.html(gameListing(this.model));` instead of `this.$el.html(this.template(this.model));`, but Backbone Views provide us with the convention of storing the View's template in the template property.
 More importantly, it makes sense to store it there; the template doesn't really belong floating out in the open.

 Which brings us to the render function itself.
 As mentioned previously, Backbone lets you choose how to render HTML.
-In the standard Backbone.View, the render function is completely blank, forcing you to define it yourself.
+In the standard Backbone.View, the `render` function is completely blank, forcing you to define it yourself.
 The sole job of this.render is to populate the View's `el` property, where the View stores its HTML.
 For reasons of convenience and [convention](http://backbonejs.org/#View-render), we define render to return the view after it has finished populating its el.
 This will allow us to employ method chaining later on in this step.

 By default, `el` is just an empty `<div></div>`.
 We want our View's `el` to be a HTML table row, so we use the tagName property to make its containing `el` a tr instead.
 Thus, when the View is newed up, before we call its render function, our View's `el` is just `<tr></tr>`.
 We also remove the `<tr></tr>` tags from the template.